adesh1145/FlappyBirdGame/README.md

 # FlappyBirdGame
-if you want direct output ,open: Flapy Game Executable File
+# if you want to direct run this game--
+then download file and run Flapy Game Executable File.exe and

+press UP key and play to press up key

-if you want run this code :
+# if you want run .py file--
- 1. install pip
- 2. install python
- 3. install pygame
- 4. then open folder "Flapy Game" in any code editor then run.
+1. do some change in file